-The advancement of LLMs, particularly with the advent of ChatGPT, has sparked a surge of interest in distilling knowledge from these models through prompt engineering~\cite{thirunavukarasu2023large, kasneci2023chatgpt, romera2023mathematical}.
-Notable examples include constructing scientific question answering knowledge bases using LLMs~\cite{pereira2023visconde}, transferring knowledge from large to small models via in-context learning~\cite{chen2024grimoire}, and training materials-specific LLMs~\cite{xie2023large, zheng2023chatgpt}.
-Given the expanding capabilities of LLMs and the growing volume of trained data, it is conceivable to consider these models as encyclopedia resources for materials science, enabling the extraction of text-based knowledge~\cite{min2023recent}.
-As shown in the upper part of Fig.~\ref{fig1}, this approach addresses some challenges associated with data collection and feature extraction in conventional processes.
-By representing all content in textual format, the generated data becomes universally applicable, offering a versatile solution for materials science research.
+The advancement of LLMs, particularly \emph{ChatGPT}, sparked a surge of interest in distilling knowledge through prompt engineering~\cite{thirunavukarasu2023large, kasneci2023chatgpt, romera2023mathematical}.
+Notable examples include constructing scientific question-answering knowledge bases using LLMs~\cite{pereira2023visconde}, transferring knowledge from large to small models via in-context learning~\cite{chen2024grimoire}, and training materials-specific LLMs~\cite{xie2023large, zheng2023chatgpt}.
+Given the expanding capabilities of LLMs and the growing volume of training data, it is conceivable to view these models as encyclopedic resources for materials science, enabling the extraction of text-based knowledge~\cite{min2023recent}.
+As shown in the upper part of Fig.~\ref{fig1}, this approach addresses some challenges associated with data collection and feature extraction in classical ML processes.
+By representing content in textual format, the generated data becomes universally applicable, offering a versatile tool for materials science research.